 Personally, I don’t like the visual representation of the scanning criteria.

-It is just too colourful and distracting.
+It is just too colorful and distracting.

 I would prefer something that is simple and clean.